buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 ### Step 2: Staging Features for Activation

-A multi-signature authority, comprised of key-holders from Solana Labs and possible other validator client teams in the future, will have the authority to stage created features for activation.
+A multi-signature authority, comprised of key-holders from Solana Labs and possibly other validator client teams in the future, will have the authority to stage created features for activation.
 In the future, this authority could be replaced by validator governance.